 3. Consider Refinancing:

-4. Seek Financial Counseling:
+4. Seek Financial Counselling:

-If your financial situation has changed significantly and you are struggling to meet your mortgage obligations, it may be helpful to seek assistance from a financial counselor.
+If your financial situation has changed significantly and you are struggling to meet your mortgage obligations, it may be helpful to seek assistance from a financial counsellor.
 They can provide guidance and support in managing your finances and help you create a plan to improve your financial situation.

 5. Explore Government Assistance Programs: